 A credit card processing gateway have decided to use Octopus to manage deployments.
 For PCI-compliance reasons, the production environment is required to be on a different network to the pre-production environments, and very little is shared.
 Since they own the servers, they can install the Octopus Servers and Tentacles on each environment, but they just can’t share an Octopus Server between environments.

 In this scenario, the customer would install different instances of Octopus in both environments.
-To keep settings in sync and to automate between environments, they can use a combination of strategies:
+To keep settings in sync and to automate between environments, refer to the documentation on keeping instances in sync.

 Tentacle can be installed but communication must go via a proxy

 An agency manages lots of small applications on behalf of their customers, and wants to use Octopus to manage deployments.
 Quite often the production environment is managed by the customer and even after being convinced to allow the Tentacle agent to be installed on their servers, they want communication to be controlled by a proxy server.

 In this scenario you would install Tentacle onto the customer’s servers, but configure all communication to go via the customer’s proxy server.
 Learn about proxy support in Octopus Deploy.